sazzad3802/telemedicine/README.md

 In this application I have used Flutter for mobile app development and Node.js (Nest js) as server side back-end api development.

-## Some Screenshots of this application's journey are shared here except for the code part due to company policy.
+## Screenshots of some significant pages in this application's journey are shared here except for the code part due to company policy.
 This application is still under continuous development phase.

 #### Onboard page one
 ![Onboard page one](./images/1.jpg)